Primary Contacts at AALL

 - Do an equipment check.
 Prior to the program, check the audiovisual equipment to familiarize yourself with it.
 An audiovisual technician is available 15 minutes prior to the start of each program.
 If you have questions about the equipment, contact the AALL Staff Office.

-An A/V Speaker Ready Room will also be available (in the Washington State Convention Center).
+An A/V Speaker Ready Room will also be available (in the Philadelphia Convention Center).
 Speakers desiring a separate practice session with equipment for their presentation may make arrangements with Pam Reisinger, Director of Meetings prior to arriving on-site.

 - What to do if a speaker cancels at the last minute?
 Although this rarely happens, it is imperative to contact Heidi Letzmann, Education and Programs Manager, with this information immediately.
 Sometimes it is appropriate (and possible) to locate a suitable substitute and sometimes it is not.
 In either case, you must keep AALL headquarters informed of your efforts.